xx 29th Vuelta a Espana 1974

 The group now led by Fuente went back over the original breakaway and Fuente launches his own effort off the front of the group.
 On the finishing climb of Monte Naranco, he flew away solo.
 A huge crowd cheered wildly when Fuente accomplished a beautiful stage win, 50 seconds ahead of Lasa and 1’31” in front of Luis Ocana.

 SPECIAL NOTE: Ocana complained after the stage at the behavior of the fans.
-He was soundly heckled and received insults because of his insistence that Fuente and Lasa not be selected for the 1973 Spanish World Championship National team.
-The WC road race was being held in Spain.
+He received loud boos and insults because of his insistence that Fuente and Lasa not be selected for the 1973 Spanish National Team for the World Championship Road Race held in Barcelona.

-Misfortune enters the story on Stage 18 when the race leader crashed at the finish on the streets of Eiber.
+Stage 18: Misfortune enters the story on the eighteenth stage when the race leader crashed heavily on the streets of Eiber.
 Cover in blood, the courageous Fuente remounted and finished the stage losing only 41" to the stage winner Agustin Tamames.
-In the General Classification his time gap on second placed Lasa is reduced to 1'32"; and 2'35" to the dangerous Joaquim Agostinho.
+In the General Classification his time gap on second placed Lasa was reduced to +1'32", and 2'35" to the dangerous Joaquim Agostinho.

 Race leader Fuente chasing after his Stage 18 crash

-There remained only one opportunity to catch Fuente, the Stage 19b individual time trial on final day.
-The third place Agostinho was a master time trailer and was a heavy favorite for the stage win.
-Agostinho did not disappoint, he won the stage and in the process set a time record.
+Stage 19b: There remained only one opportunity to catch Fuente, the Stage 19b Individual Time Trial on final day.
+Third placed Agostinho was a master at the "race against the clock" and was a heavy favorite for the stage win.
+Agostinho did not disappoint his fans, he won the stage and in the process, set a course time record.
 The pressure was on the last rider on the course, race leader Fuente.
-Fuente crossed the line in ninth place, 2’24” behind Agostinho.
+All eyes turned to the stopwatch.
+Fuente needed to complete the course with no more than +2’35” to retain the GC lead.
+Inspired the race leader crossed the finish line in ninth place, +2’24” behind Agostinho and retained the race lead by +11”.

 Stage and Distance